wttech/PoC-Sling-JMS/README.md

 # Sling ActiveMQ

-`sling-activemq-osgi`, `sling-activemq-api` and `sling-activemq-core` are main bundles.
-The other bundles are some implementations using the JMS.
+`sling-activemq-osgi`, `sling-activemq-api` and `sling-activemq-core` are bundles integrating ActiveMQ with Sling framework. `sling-activemq-session` and `sling-activemq-discovery` implements some features using ActiveMQ. `sling-activemq-sandbox` is a playground.

 ## sling-activemq-osgi